London Theatre – The Best Shows Right Now

 Details: Matilda The Musical runs at the Cambridge Theatre (closest tube station Covent Garden) until 24th May 2020.
 Tickets cost from £20 to £122.50, and can be purchased HERE.

-Despite coming up to their 1,000th show, the Showstopper team still haven’t run out of ideas.
+Despite recently performing their 1,000th show, the Showstopper team still haven’t run out of ideas.
 Every night they create a brand new, totally off-the-cuff musical based on suggestions shouted out by the audience.
 And every night, it’s somehow excellent.

 London Theatre Critics say: The Telegraph 5*; The Times 5*; Evening Standard 4*

 Details: Showstopper!
-The Improvised Musical runs at The Other Palace (closest tube station Victoria) until 16th March.
-Tickets cost £20-50 and can be purchased HERE.
+The Improvised Musical has monthly shows at the Lyric Theatre (closest tube station Leicester Square).
+Tickets cost from £15 and can be purchased HERE.

 SIX | Arts Theatre London

-Divorced, beheaded, live in concert: it’s the story of Henry VIIIth’s six wives, performed by the queens themselves as a punk girl-band.
+Divorced, beheaded, live in concert: it’s the story of Henry VIIIth’s six wives, performed by the queens themselves in the form of a punk girl-band.
 After sell-out runs in Edinburgh and London, and rapturous reviews, it’s back for a year-long run.
 Expect neon ruffs; Greensleeves-techno mash ups and unexpected moments of vulnerability interspersed with its high-energy score.

 Dinner before: Modern European with a view at Garden Room